ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 * Local User Registry - Based on API Connect Local User Registry (Internal registry of the solution)
 * OpenID Connect (OIDC) - Configure user authentication using JSON Web Tokens (External OIDC provider)

 Because we do not want to spend too much time to install an LDAP server, for simplicity of usage, we create a small API that will perform the role of an Authentication URL User Registry.
-The principle is very easy, if the password is equal to the uid, the user is authenticated, if not equal then the user in unauthenticated. **This is for educational purpose only and is of course not secured and should not be used in a production environment.**.
+The principle is very easy, if the password is equal to the uid, the user is authenticated, if not equal then the user in unauthenticated. **This is for educational purpose only and is of course not secured and should not be used in a production environment**.
 But this is perfect for educational purpose, and it is also an example of using API Connect with some gateway script samples.

+This API is called *FakeAuthenticationURL* and you can find it in the materials directoy under the name *fakeauthenticationurl_1.0.0.yaml*.

 The API provided contains a few more paths (operations) than what we describe here.
 We only describe the /basic-auth path.
 Below a screen capture of the  API assembly.

 ![Fake Authentication URL Assembly](./images/V10_API-FakeURLUserRegistry-Assembly.png)

 Below the processing performed in the "BA authc logic" gateway JavaScript:
-<BR>Line 1: Get the Basic Authorization header and split it based on space
+<BR>Line 1: Get the Basic Authorization header and split it based on space, it must contain Basic: `<base 64 encoding of uid:password>`
 <BR>Line 2: Takes the uid:password base 64 and decode it.
 Then separate uid and password, separator :.
 <BR>Line 7: Create a response header called *api-authenticated-credential* with the CN of the user with a hard coded email domain name.
 <BR>Line 10: Provide the body of the response following the expected body as defined in the documentation.
 <BR>Line 12: If username is different from password then returns UNAUTHENTICATED.

 ```